 In this operating mode, the entire system state is written to the hard disk and the system is powered off.
 There must be a swap partition at least as big as the RAM to write all the active data.
 Reactivation from this state takes about 30 to 90 seconds.
-The state prior to the suspend is restored.
-Some manufacturers offer useful hybrid variants of this mode, such as RediSafe in IBM Thinkpads.
-The corresponding ACPI state is $\underline{S4}$.
+The state before the suspend is restored.
+Several manufacturers offer useful hybrid variants of this mode, such as RediSafe in IBM Thinkpads.
+The corresponding ACPI state is S4.
 In Linux, suspend to disk is performed by kernel routines that are independent from ACPI.